 - A commitment to inclusiveness.

 - Skill-centric rather than process-centric.

 - A strong preference for “situated learning“.
-The concept promotes learning through communities of practice: the best way to learn is being in the same place with people who have the skills you need to learn, and solving a problem together.
+The concept promotes learning through communities of practice: the best way to learn is being in the same place with people with the skills you need to learn and solve a problem together.

 Learn more about situated learning here: